 We can conceivably warrant our selves to ourselves, but—as we step back into the land of real life and other people—we cannot live in total oblivion of the people around us.
 I grant the possibility of living within ourselves as our selves, rendering the responses and reactions of any one, and those alongside, as nothing other than colliding self-interests, but still… That other people can authorize our sense of self—your sense, my sense—seems as inescapable, as definite, as did nature-nurture or chicken-and-the-egg.

-In this little thought experiment, I’ve been wondering whether we each sense our self as reflective of the reactions we induce, e.g. the feedback we get after snarling at a friendly smile, seeing that other person as though staring at ourselves in a mirror.
-And, if so, whether that means we’re each of us necessarily, essentially, and thereby compellingly part of a greater whole, like trees of a forest, or cogs in a wheel, or limbs to a body.
-And, for all this, maybe it’s only an issue because we’re able to raise the question, to begin with.
+In this little thought experiment, I’ve been wondering whether we each sense our self as reflective of the reactions we induce.
+How much do we incorporate the feedback we get after snarling at a friendly smile?
+Do we see that other person as though staring at ourselves in a mirror?
+And, if so, does that mean we’re each of us necessarily, essentially, and thereby compellingly part of a greater whole?
+Like trees of a forest, or cogs in a wheel, or limbs to a body?
+For all this, maybe it’s only an issue because we’re able to raise such questions, to begin with.